zenml-io/openai-markdown-share/README.md

 ---
 ## Uninstall
 *Disable* the userscript from Tampermonkey or simply delete it.
 Stored PATs can be purged via Tampermonkey's *Storage* tab.

----
-© 2025 Alex Strick van Linschoten — MIT License